ili16/example-functions/1-technical-debt.md

 # Technical Debt

-In this section, we'll examine different types of technical debt present in our codebase.
+In this section, we'll use different ways of retrieving information regarding technical debt in a function.

-## Task 1: Find technical flaws in the following function
+## Task 1: Find out what this Function does and whether it has technical debt

-1. Use a custom prompt
+- Use two custom prompts
-2. Select a pre-defined prompt

 ```Java
 public class ShoppingCart {